 The Student Technical Help Desk at Germanna Community College fields student inquiries about online services and technology.
-The Student Technical Help Desk offers phone assistance, email assistance, and an online request form for students to submit questions regarding various computer-related tasks and applications.
+The Student Technical Help Desk offers: phone assistance, email assistance, and an online request form for students to submit questions regarding various computer-related tasks and applications.
+For more information, you may visit our web site www. germanna.edu/help-desk/, call 540-891-3077, or email StudentHelpDesk@ germanna.edu.

 This team is dedicated to providing timely, quality service to students to ensure they have the technology assistance necessary to be successful during their academic careers.
 It provides technical support for students trying to access online services or those using other technologies provided by the institution for success during their coursework.
 Provide assistance to learners in the following areas: